mesonbuild/meson/docs/markdown/Continuous-Integration.md

 ## CircleCi for Linux (with Docker)

-For CI on Linux, [CircleCi](https://circleci.com/) is probably your best bet.
+[CircleCi](https://circleci.com/) is fantastic for spinning all of the Linux images you wish.
 Here's a sample `yml` file for use with that.

 ```yaml
 version: 2.1